VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 # Generative Art

+{{< tip >}}

+AI tools, and to a lesser extend non-AI based generative art tools, have been contentious among artists for a while now.
+While the reasons for the apprehension vary, two common threads come up a lot:

+* Is it ethical, and should it be legal, to train these systems on existing images with out consent from the artists?

+  This **way** out of scope for this page, but if you think no, that doesn't exclude you from using all generative tools - most don't use AI at all.

+* How can artists can prove they drew a piece instead of using an AI tool?

+  One solution to this is to post a each piece with a WIP from earlier in the process or a time lapse of the creation process.
+This is something a lot of viewers already appreciate anyway, and, depending on your workflow, may be low effort.

+{{< /tip >}}

+{{< tip >}}

+Due to the copy right office deciding on the un-copyright-ability of AI generated images with tools like DALL·E 2, Midjourney, and Stable Diffusion, there's some questions about how this will affect the copyright-ability of other generative tools.
+I don't want to comment if that's good or bad on this page, but you should at least be aware of it.

+{{< /tip >}}

 {{< columns >}}

-This page is almost completely devoid of actual educational content.
+This page is almost entirely devoid of actual educational content.
 Instead, I've tried to make the most complete list of generative art tools and libraries on the internet.
 Of course, I can't actually make an exhaustive list and may be missing some of the newest tools and ideals, so please check out these other communities for more:

 <--->